vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/processes/proposed-migration/failure-to-build-from-source-ftbfs.md

----
-orphan: true
----

 (failure-to-build-from-source-ftbfs)=
 # Failure to Build From Source (FTBFS)

-A package has to be buildable top be able to migrate from the `-proposed` to `-release` {term}`pocket`.
+A package has to be buildable to be able to migrate from the `-proposed` to `-release` {term}`pocket`.
 This article describes a number of common reasons why a package build may fail.

 :::{admonition} **Proposed migration** series
 The {ref}`proposed-migration` article series explains the various migration failures and ways of investigating them.